andrewrgarcia/sigmapython/README.md

 # statistics
 Statistics with python.
-Goal is to replace R (just kidding)
+Goal is to replace the R statistical software (ha just kidding)